A compactification of the universal moduli space of principal G-bundles: A uniform boundedness result on Cohen-Macaulay curves

-We will go over the key results that lead to Theorem \ref{teoremon} (see \cite{sols} for the case of nonsingular curves) to show how to find a lower bound for $l$ independent of the base curve.
+We will go over the key results that allows to prove Theorem \ref{teoremon} skipping some details to avoid repetition.
+We refer to the reader to \cite{sols} and \cite{AMCdis} for a detailed exposition of the next results.